- About

 What else can we do?

 The websites we build are hosted either through AWS or Digital Ocean, both of whom are renewable datacentres.
-We also test our work with websitecarbon.com to measure and reduce the greenhouse gas emissions of our deliveries.
+We also test our work with websitecarbon.com and through the Eco-Friendly Web Alliance to measure, reduce and take responsibility for the greenhouse gas emissions of our deliveries.
 Methods for doing this are set out in this blog post, but include:

 What else can we do?